ianlewis/todos/actions/issue-reopener/README.md

 // TODO(github.com/owner/repo/issues/123): Referencing the issue url without scheme.
 // TODO(https://github.com/owner/repo/issues/123): Referencing the issue url with scheme.
 ```

+## Getting Started

+First use the `actions/checkout` action to check out your repository.
+After that
+you can call `ianlewis/todos/actions/issue-reopener` to scan your codebase for
+TODO comments.

 Note that you must set the `issues: write` permission on the job.